dotnet/csharplang/proposals/low-level-struct-improvements.md

 This means we must choose the shallow interpretation of `readonly`.

 #### Method arguments must match
 The method arguments must match rule is a common source of confusion for developers.
 It's a rule which has a number of special cases that are hard to understand unless you are familiar with the reasoning behind the rule.
+For the sake of better understanding the reasons for the rule we will simplify ref-safe-to-escape* and *safe-to-escape* to simply *escape-scope*.

 Methods can pretty liberally return state passed to them as parameters.
 Essentially any reachable state which is `unscoped` can be returned (including returning by `ref`).
 This can be returned directly through a `return` statement or indirectly by assigning into a `ref` value.

 Direct returns don't pose much problems for ref safety.
-The compiler simply needs to look at all the returnable inputs to a method and then it effectively restricts the return value to be the minimum *safe-to-escape* of the input.
+The compiler simply needs to look at all the returnable inputs to a method and then it effectively restricts the return value to be the minimum *escape-scope* of the input.
 That return value then goes through normal processing.

 Indirect returns pose a significant problem because all `ref` are both an input and output to the method.
-The compiler has to look at every single `ref` which is assignable in the called method, evaluate it's *safe-to-escape*, and then verify no returnable input to the method has a smaller *safe-to-escape* than that `ref`.
+These outputs already have a known *escape-scope*.
+The compiler can't infer new ones, it has to consider them at their current level.
+That means the compiler has to look at every single `ref` which is assignable in the called method, evaluate it's *escape-scope*, and then verify no returnable input to the method has a smaller *escape-scope* than that `ref`.
 If any such case exists then the method call must be illegal because it could violate `ref` safety.

 Method arguments must match is the process by which the compiler asserts this safety check.